Sinentlahla219081328/HTML-CSS/README.md

 Using unordered list to define the entire list and specify its type,we wrap all the items in a ul element.
 Each item in the list is enclosed in an li element, which represents a list item.
 Using ordered list to define the entire list and specify its type,we wrap all the items in a ol element.Each item in the list is enclosed in an li element, which represents a list item.
 Using definition or description list elements it is used when we want to create a list that resembles a key-value pair in computer science.To create a definition list, we use specific elements.The term or key is enclosed in a dt tag, which stands for definition term.
 The description or value is enclosed in a dd tag, which stands for definition description.
 You can have multiple descriptions for each term by using multiple  tags.
 The entire list is wrapped in a dl tag, representing the definition list.
-Interestingly, the  tags and  tags are placed side by side without any additional wrapper around them.
+Interestingly, the  tags and  tags are placed side by side without any additional wrapper around them. lang and dir are also global attributes.

 HTML Quotes
 To distinguish the quote from the surrounding text, we can wrap the whole thing in a blockqoute element, and use cite element to attribute the qoute.
 These two element serve a semantic purpose.They inform other computers, "Hey, this is what this is."
 Additionally, they provide a convenient way to apply custom styling.